-With plenty of flight options and some great fares available, an Indonesia holiday is an attractive escape from Hong Kong.
-In this mini guide, we’ve rounded up where to stay in Bali and beyond, along with some of the best Indonesia travel spots, including Bintan resorts.
-You’ll also find tips on choosing the right Bali villa and a handy fact file covering visas, food, money and useful language phrases to get you started – because with over 17,000 islands, there’s plenty to explore.
+In this mini guide to an Indonesia holiday, we’ve rounded up where to stay in Bali and beyond, along with some of the best Indonesia travel spots, including Bintan resorts that are just a short ferry ride away from Singapore.
+You’ll also find tips on choosing the right Bali villa and a handy fact file covering visas, food, money and useful language phrases to get you started.
+With over 17,000 islands, there’s plenty to explore.

 Private pool villas and resorts to shortlist for your next Indonesia holiday